obartra/webp-jxr-middleware/README.md

 ## Usage

-**Warning**: image-optimus should be used before a middleware that is serving files so that it serves changed format file.
+webp-jxr-middleware should be used before a middleware that is serving files so that it serves changed format file.

 ```javascript
 import * as rewriteImg from 'webp-jxr-middleware';